safaama1/Solver/README.md

 # Solver
-An implementation to a solver that gets a list of variables with a range of definitions and constraints, and finds all possible solutions.
+An implementation to a solver that gets a list of variables with a range of definitions and constraints, and finds all possible solutions. <br />
 For example the next pair of input and output:

 `var x : 0 ..
 9;`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`x=0, y=3`<br />